 Casey A. Feldman, 21 years old, was struck by a distracted motorist on July 17, 2009 in a crosswalk during daylight hours when on her way to a summer job as a waitress in Ocean City, N.J.
 A senior at Fordham University in NYC, Casey died some 5 hours later at the Atlantic City Memorial Hospital.

 Casey was born April 6, 1988, the daughter of Joel Feldman and Dianne Anderson and the sister of Brett Feldman.
 She was raised in Springfield (Delaware County), PA and graduated from Springfield High School in 2006.
-An honors student, Casey was multi-talented, acting in theater productions and singing in the chorus.
+An honors student, Casey was multi-talented, acting in acting in all of the high school theater productions beginning in her sophomore year and singing in the chorus and Springfield Singers.
 She also poured her energy into writing and journalism, anchoring the school’s news program, writing and editing the school newspaper and serving as senior editor of the yearbook.
-In addition, Casey was the lead critic from Springfield High School for the Greater Philadelphia Region Cappies, a theater review and writing program.
+In addition, Casey was the lead critic from Springfield High School for the Greater Philadelphia Region Cappies, a theater review and writing program and had many of her reviews published in local newspapers, including The Philadelphia Inquirer.

 Casey also graduated from the News Studies internship program at KYW News Radio and completed an internship at CBS Channel 3 Television News during her high school years.
 She earned the Pennsylvania National Merit Commended Student award, was a member of Springfield High School 800 Club for having achieved a perfect score of 800 on the verbal section of the SAT, and was an award recipient in the National Language Arts Olympiad, among other academic distinctions.
 Casey was also an accomplished equestrian and former horse owner who won many awards through competing in the Chester County Horse Show Association.